DouglasUrner/ShopNotes/machines/bandsaw.md

 1. Second dust collection port in the lower housing as the blade turns up at about 7:30.

+[Bandsaw Dust Collection That Works - Highland Woodworking](https://www.highlandwoodworking.com/bandsaw-dust-control-that-works-2.aspx) - adding a 6" dust port (over a 4" hole) in the lower wheel cover door at 6:00.

 ## Jigs & Technique

 [Five Essential Bandsaw Jigs - Michael Fortune, FWW #180](https://www.finewoodworking.com/membership/pdf/8860/011180038.pdf) – Jigs for tapers, circles, wedges, and curves.